BeamCtrl/Airiana/README.md

   **Shower detections

-  **Pre-emptive cooling with forcasts from YR.no
+  **Pre-emptive cooling with forcasts from met.no

   **Dynamic pressure control to save some €